rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 type: article
 created_date: '2020-03-23'
 created_by: JP Gonzalez
-last_modified_date: '2020-04-10'
+last_modified_date: '2020-05-06'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Alex Juarez
 product: undefined
 product_url: undefined
 ---

+To improve upon your **Fanatical Experience®**, Rackspace is integrating AIOps and event correlation into our ticketing, monitoring, and alert notification system.

+This article offers a high-level overview of how AIOps and event correlation improves upon the Rackspace monitoring and alert notification system and highlights what changes you can expect to see.

-This article outlines the Rackspace **Fanatical Experience®** for network and server configurations for virtual and physical machines that run a supported operating system.
-The article presents a high-level overview of changes to Rackspace alert monitoring offerings.
-Contact Rackspace Sales or your account representative for more information regarding the components of specific features that Rackspace supports in our offerings.
+Contact Rackspace Sales or your account representative for more information regarding AIOps or other features Rackspace supports.

+### What is AIOps?

+AIOps stands for Artificial Intelligence for IT Operations.
+It is the practice of using automation to enhance IT operations through analytics and machine learning (ML).

+At Rackspace, this means we are using deterministic alert clustering algorithms based on the relationships between alerts to group one or more related alerts into Situations.

 ### What is changing

-Rackspace has been hard at work to bring you AIOps-powered improvements to its event processing system.
-These improvements, now ready for production, bring the value of event correlation to Rackspace’s monitoring system.
+As a Rackspace customer, you can expect to see a reduction in the number of tickets you receive when a single event triggers multiple alerts.

+For example, if a disk is full and causes your database and your website to stop responding, this could potentially generate three separate tickets.

+With AIOps and event correlation, these three alerts would be combined into a single ticket and routed to a Racker who can quickly see all the alerts in one place.

-The new improvements provide the following additional features to Rackspace’s monitoring system:
+To summarize, the new features provide the following improvements to Rackspace’s monitoring system:

-- Identification of whether an alert is isolated to a single device or multiple devices
+- Identification of whether a situation is related to a single device or multiple devices.
-- Improved alert routing to the Rackspace team best suited to provide support
+- Improved routing to the Rackspace team best suited to provide support
 - Enhanced alert reporting via *situation* notices, which aggregate related alerts into a single notification

-### Why
+### Why it is changing

-Rackspace constantly seeks to improve its event-processing system to reduce resolution time, decrease ticket noise, and create a better overall customer experience.
+Rackspace continually seeks to reduce resolution time, decrease ticket noise, and create a better overall customer experience.

-### What is AIOps

-Rackspace is using deterministic clustering algorithms that create situations defined by the relationships between alerts.
-Situation creation is based on sets of filters, triggers, and other calculations such as priority ordering.
+We believe adopting AIOps helps us meet these growing demands.

 ### Change details

-MyRackspace RNS notifications and alert tickets have the following charactistics:
+MyRackspace RNS notifications and alert tickets have the following characteristics:

 - Alerts are grouped into correlated situations.
 - A Rackspace support ticket is created for each situation.
 - Situations might contain one or more alerts.
 - Individual alerts notifications are sent to the Rackspace Notification system along with each situation ticket created.

 ### Situation ticket information